textX/textX/docs/textx_command.md

 # textx command/tool

-To check and visualize (meta)models from command line.
+To check and visualize (meta)models from the command line.

 ---